The Timing of Sonoluminescence

 Eq.\ (\ref{usefulFormula}) is a useful formula to the experimentalist.
 It predicts that a $10 \mu m$ bubble starting at room temperature will form a condensate which stores approximately 1 picoJoule of energy.
-Calibrated measurements of SL flashes from bubbles this size, \cite{GaitanCalibrated}, have shown that each SL flash contains about 1 picoJoule of energy.
+Calibrated measurements of flashes from bubbles this size, \cite{GaitanCalibrated}, have shown that each flash contains about 1 picoJoule of energy.
 Eq.\ (\ref{usefulFormula}) also predicts that cooler ambient temperatures will produce brighter bubbles, that larger bubbles will also be brighter, and that higher static pressure will produce brighter bubbles.
 These predictions have been observed.